gnanasai5111/DS-450/Java/README.md

   ```
   > In Java, class name should match with the file name and it should be in upper case letter.
   > The entry point of java programs is **main()** method and it is place where program starts its execution.
-  > Java compiler or Java virtual machine looks for main() method when we execute the program
+  > Java compiler or Java virtual machine looks for main() method when we execute the program.
   > public is an Access modiflier and static is non access modifier ,you dont have to create an object to access static methods,You can
     directly access them and void is a keyword and it specifies method is not returning any value.
   > String[] args  -It stores command line arguments